jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 Think of all the times you wanted something but couldn't get it, how did it affect your feeling towards it?
 It made you want it even more.
 This applies to everything from wanting toys, brands, and of course, people.

 An example of turning away business could be a company saying, "Sorry, we aren't a good fit for this project."
-Another example is scarcity marketing and pricing-out markets.
+Another example is scarcity marketing.

 We'll discuss how each of these tactics can improve a company's sales and brand.